SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-02.md

 George decides to improve the record for the fastest climb to Mont Blanc.

-The console introduces the record in seconds that Georgi has to improve, the distance in meters he has to climb, and the time in seconds he has to climb 1 meter.
+The input consists of the record George has to improve in seconds, the distance - in meters, and the time it takes for one meter - in seconds.

-Write a program that calculates **whether he has coped with the task**, given that:
+Create a function that determines **whether he has coped with the task**, given that:

-- The slope of the terrain **slows him down** every **50 meters by 30 seconds**.
+- The slope of the terrain **slows him down by 30** seconds for **every 50 meters**.

-**Calculate** the time in seconds for which George will climb the **distance** to the top and the **difference from the record.**
+**Calculate** the seconds George will need to climb the **distance** to the top and the time **difference from the record**.

-When **calculating how much times George will slow down** as a result of the slope of the field, the result should be **rounded down to the nearest whole number.**
+When **calculating how many times George will slow down** as a result of the slope of the field's slope, the result should be **rounded down to the nearest whole number.**

 ## Input